twilightscapes/VS-Template/README.md

 You can find all the website settings such website Site title, Website URL, Google anlaytics etc,.. in your Netlify CMS `Admin > Settings > General`

-## 🌐 Adding Custom domain to netlify website

-We have written a short article on [Custom domain with Netlify website](custom-domain)

 ## 🙏 Thank you

-We really appreciate you taking time to build your website with our VidSock.
+We really appreciate you choosing to build your website with VidSocks!

 [gatsby]: https://gatsbyjs.org